-In 2 Nephi 9 Jacob presents a most informative explanation of the fall of Adam and the Savior's atonement.
-In this chapter Jacob explains that the great Creator himself is the Holy One of Israel, who will come and die for all mankind and provide an infinite atonement (2 Nephi 9:5-7).
+What if there were no Atonement?
+In 2 Nephi 9 Jacob presents a most informative explanation of the Fall of Adam and the Savior's Atonement.
+In this chapter Jacob explains that the great Creator Himself is the Holy One of Israel, who will come and die for all mankind and provide an infinite Atonement (see 2 Nephi 9:5-7).
 This statement by Jacob is the first use of the phrase "infinite atonement" in the Book of Mormon.
-What would have been the consequences if there had been no atonement by Jesus Christ?
+What would have been the consequences if there had been no Atonement by Jesus Christ?
 Do you know the answer?
 Jacob knew.

-He declares that because of the fall of Adam, which has passed upon all mankind, if there were not an infinite atonement the fleshly bodies of all mankind would return to the earth never to receive a resurrection, and the spirits of mankind would all become devils, forever miserable, and be forever subject to the devil.
-"And our spirits must have become like unto him, and we become devils, angels to a devil... in misery, like unto himself" (2 Nephi 9:9).
-This declaration about what would have been the fate of mankind, especially of man's spirit, if there were no Savior, is plainer than is found in any other passage of scripture, and is one of the greatest testimonies of the benefit mankind receives from the atonement of our Redeemer.
-If you want to see how little this is known, and thus how important this information is, test it on your family or friends.
-Ask them what the condition of our spirits would be if there had been no atonement.
+He declares that because of the Fall of Adam, which has passed upon all mankind, if there were not an infinite Atonement the fleshly bodies of all mankind would return to the earth never to receive a resurrection, and the spirits of mankind would all become devils, forever miserable, and forever subject to the devil.
+"And our spirits must have become like unto him, and we become devils, angels to a devil . . . in misery, like unto himself" (2 Nephi 9:9).
+This declaration about what would have been the fate of mankind, especially of man's spirit, if there were no Savior, is plainer than is found in any other passage of scripture and is one of the greatest testimonies of the benefit mankind receives from the Atonement of our Redeemer.
+If you want to see how little this is known and thus how important this information is, test it on your family or friends.
+Ask them what the condition of our spirits would be if there had been no Atonement.
 Few will understand this without the help of Jacob.
-We find ourselves turning to 2 Nephi 9:7-9 again and again in teaching the atonement of Jesus Christ.
+We find ourselves turning to 2 Nephi 9:7-9 again and again in teaching the Atonement of Jesus Christ.

-Jacob's Vivid Use of Language
+Jacob's vivid use of language.
 Jacob continues his discourse by speaking of death, hell, the grave, paradise, resurrection, judgment, spiritual death, redemption, happiness, misery, obedience, disobedience, and other topics that belong to the plan of salvation.
-But Jacob doesn't call it simply the plan of salvation, he labels it the "merciful plan of the great Creator" (2 Nephi 9:6), or the "great plan of our God" (v 13), or the "way of deliverance of our God" (v 11).
-Likewise, the work of the devil is "that cunning plan of the evil one" (v 28).
+But Jacob doesn't call it simply the plan of salvation, he labels it the "merciful plan of the great Creator" (2 Nephi 9:6), the "great plan of our God" (2 Nephi 9:13), or the "way of deliverance of our God" (2 Nephi 9:11).
+Likewise, the work of the devil is "that cunning plan of the evil one" (2 Nephi 9:28).

-Furthermore, Jacob does not simply speak of "death," but of "the slumber of death" (Jacob 3:11) and three times he speaks of death as an "awful monster" (2 Nephi 9:10, 19, 26).
-If a person neglects to keep the commandments he is not merely disobedient, he "wasteth the days of his probation, [and] awful is his state" (2 Nephi 9:27).
-He doesn't say that mankind is under the eye of God, but that man is under "the all-searching eye of God" (2 Nephi 9:44).
+Furthermore, Jacob does not simply speak of "death," but of "the slumber of death" (Jacob 3:11), and three times he speaks of death as an "awful monster" (2 Nephi 9:10, 19, 26).
+If a person neglects to keep the commandments, he is not merely disobedient; he "wasteth the days of his probation, [and] awful is his state" (2 Nephi 9:27).
+He doesn't say that mankind is under the eye of God, but that man is under the "all-searching eye" of God (2 Nephi 9:44).
 In one breath Jacob speaks of "awful fear," "awful guilt," "awful misery," and "awful reality" awaiting the ungodly (2 Nephi 9:46-47).